arialdomartini/Back-End-Developer-Interview-Questions/README.md

 #### Java and time-traveling
 * Pretend you have a time machine and pretend that you have the opportunity to go to a particular point in time during Java's (or C#, Python, Go or whatever) history, and talk with some of the JDK architects.
 What would you try to convince them of?
 Removing checked exceptions?
 Adding unsigned primitives?
 Adding multiple-inheritance?
+#### Eliminate Null
+Imagine you want to remove the possibility to have null references in your preferred language: how would you achieve this goal?
+What consequences would this have?

 ### [[↑]](#toc) <a name='web'>Questions about Web development:</a>